pensjonatus/flash-fiction/blog/the-place-part-2.md

 ---
-title: 'The Place Part 2'
+title: The Place Part 2
 date: '2017-07-12'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 It was dark and stuffy there.
 My wife thinks there was a giant boiler just